edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 );
 ```

 But deserializing into a Rust type is much more common (and rigorous).
-If you have an Account struct that implements Deserialize, you can use serde_json to deserialize the result into an Account.
+If you have an `Account` struct that implements `Deserialize`, you can use `serde_json` to deserialize the result into an `Account`.

 ```rust
 #[derive(Debug, Deserialize)]